Bird Watching in Côte-Nord

 Anticosti Island

 Anticosti Island is accessible by plane from Montréal, Québec City, Mont-Joli, Baie-Comeau, Sept-Îles or Havre-Saint-Pierre.
-You can also travel there by boat aboard the M/V Nordik Express, which departs from Rimouski and Havre-Saint-Pierre.
+You can also travel there by boat aboard the Bella Desgagnés, which departs from Rimouski and Havre-Saint-Pierre.
 The island is home to some 200 bird species, including the largest concentration of bald eagles in Québec, with 40% of active nests.

 Mingan Archipelago National Park Reserve

 From Havre-Saint-Pierre, Mingan or Longue-Pointe-de-Mingan, participate in an excursion to the Mingan Archipelago.
-These islands are home to some 45,000 seabird couples, including the famous Atlantic puffin, the common eider, scoters and the long-tailed duck.
+These islands are home to some 45,000 seabird couples, including the famous Atlantic puffins, common eiders, scoters and long-tailed ducks.
 Atlantic puffins nest on Maison, Calculot des Betchouanes and Perroquets islands.
-Besides seabirds, there are a number of woodland birds on the Mingan Islands, including warblers, buntings and some birds of prey.
+Besides seabirds, there are a number of forest birds on the Mingan Islands, including warblers, buntings and some birds of prey.

 Baie-Johan-Beetz marsh

 On Route 138, at the mouth of Lake Salé, the Baie-Johan-Beetz marsh is home to American bitterns, green-winged teals, common goldeneyes, osprey and merlins.
-You can also observe several species of ducks and no fewer than 38 species of passerines.
+You can also observe several species of ducks and nearly 40 species of passerines.